Discover more from Polemics

-“B” is just as guilty of the same cause of “C,” in that “A” has the same association with it.
+“B” is just as guilty of the same cause as “C,” in that “A” has the same association with it.

 The internet is like a mirror.
 Our projection bounces off a “mirror” and will show an image of whatever is in front of it.
 What we search and consume on the internet is who we are as a user.
 Phishing is allowed in advertisement agencies, and through social engineering algorithms, corporations show us products and sites the phishing machines think we would like.

 Looking at the latest Nintendo game?
-Here is access links to users, sites, products, and desires related to the search interest in “Nintendo.”
+Here are access links to users, sites, products, and desires related to the search interest in “Nintendo.”

 In addition, does that make Sam Hyde look schizophrenic the same way Davis looks?
 And was there a bouncing influence between the two?
 What happens if Hyde appears on a podcast with Nick Fuentes?
 Does that make him alt-right?
 And if Davis was alive, would he shake hands with Hyde, making him alt-right as well?
 We go back to the association fallacy because of the technology of the internet.

-The Anti-Fascist Action relies on the Lombardi web, rhizomes, and guilt by association in order to seek-out and blacklist enemies, opponents, and outsiders from their social club.
+The Anti-Fascist Action relies on the Lombardi web, rhizomes, and guilt by association to seek out and blacklist enemies, opponents, and outsiders from their social clubs.
 They even go so far as to approach them in person and accuse them of crimes they have not done.
 And this isn’t just Antifa, it’s anyone who believes in their own reality brought up by glittering images and animations, scrolling on the computer or smartphone.
 Those who are against pornography are not so much against the act of masturbation, but rather against the content and unethical imagery of pornography.
-As much as liberalism advocates the ideal that we are all free and can restrain our own actions, we end being to the addicted to the internet because of its highly addictive interface and content.
+As much as liberalism advocates the ideal that we are all free and can restrain our actions, we end up being too addicted to the internet because of its highly addictive interface and content.

-Many internet users tend to “know someone for a really long time,” where they are actually confusing writing digital letters as the relationship, and never once have they met in person.
-Therefor, the relationship is indeed, fake, and cannot uphold any merit.
+Many internet users tend to “know someone for a long time,” where they are confused about writing digital letters as a relationship, and never once have met in person.
+Therefore, the relationship is indeed, fake, and cannot uphold any merit.
 They are “penpals,” but ultimately strangers.
 This is a parasocial relationship.

-We are being socially control at this very moment.
+We are being socially controlled at this very moment.
 And Mark Lombardi knew of this reality.
 Along with Gilles Deleuze and Félix Guattari, they were only trying to argue that everything is indeed, a small world, while power works with virtual connections.
-Linkedin, a business and employee-focused social media platform, discriminates and distorts employee connections through a fake “friend” list in order to entice white-collar managerial businesses that could hire the users.
+LinkedIn, a business and employee-focused social media platform, discriminates and distorts employee connections through a fake “friend” list to entice white-collar managerial businesses that could hire the users.
 A lot of it is fake, and nothing but a weeding process.
-Internet markets work the same, and rely on model podcasters and celebrities to dictate the interest of their isolated fanbase.
+Internet markets work the same and rely on model podcasters and celebrities to dictate the interest of their isolated fan base.

-The internet is a mirror about us, and through phishing rhizomes, creates a parasocial relationship.
-How are we suppose to create a cultural revoultion after the information age?
+The internet is a mirror of us, and through phishing rhizomes, creates a parasocial relationship.
+How are we supposed to create a cultural revolution after the information age?
 We are nothing but consumers being attracted to subjective tastes through mimetic desires and fads.
-None of it has an authentic base, and acts like a Christian religion that requires constant repentance.
+None of it has an authentic base and acts like a Christian religion that requires constant repentance.